 Submission Turnaround Time

-- Acceptance to Publication: 1-4 weeks.
+- Formal publication: within 1-3 months after being accepted.
 Original Articles are listed as priority.

 Open Access Statement

 Microphysiological Systems is a peer reviewed, open access journal.
 All content of the journal is published under the Creative Commons Attribution-NonCommercial- NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
 All articles published open access will be immediately and permanently free for all to read, download, copy and distribute as defined by the applied license.

 Permitted third party reuse is defined by the CC BY-NC-ND 4.0 license.
 This license allows users to copy and distribute the article, provided:

 - this is not done for commercial purposes and further does not permit distribution of the Article if it is changed or edited in any way.